QuadSpinner/Gaea-Docs/source/Guide/9-Developers/2-Create-Bridge.md

 If you prefer to receive normalized data, select the Normalized option in the @build-manager.
 Any @File node should also use the `Use Full Range` option to normalize the incoming data unless the data is already normalized.

 When you receive the data in your application after the build, you must process it as appropriate.

+### Mapped Data

+If you wish to send and receive data (heightfields and masks only) in a specific range, you can choose to use a Custom Range.
+This can be specified explicitly in @buildmanager or can be passed on-the-fly via the command line.

+To use a range of `-1000..1000`, you would supply the following arguments: `--range-min:-1000 --range-max:1000`

 ## Locating Gaea